 On November 9, 2009, Executive Order 13518, Employment of Veterans in the Federal Government, established the Veterans Employment Initiative.
 The Initiative is a strategic approach to helping the men and women who have served our country in the military find employment in the Federal Government.
-In support of this initiative and in recognition of a veteran’s natural potential as a source of talent for diplomacy and development, the U.S. Department of State launched the Veterans Innovation Partnership (VIP), a yearlong professional fellowship program aimed at serving U.S. Armed Forces veterans and transitioning service members, to prepare them for diplomacy and development careers, by providing education and employment resources and expertise to enhance America’s global leadership.
+In support of this initiative and in recognition of a veteran’s natural potential as a source of talent for diplomacy and development, the U.S. Department of State launched the Veterans Innovation Partnership (VIP):

-VIP began in 2014 as a public-private platform initiated to help build and deploy partnerships between the U.S. Government and U.S. Private sector to mobilize and build networks to promote foreign affairs career opportunities for veterans.
-Since the launch of VIP, the U.S. Department of State has taken ownership of the program and provides funding for each fellowship position directly.
-Program management continues to focus on partnership building to provide the following elements of engagement to support veteran’s transition to diplomacy and development careers:
+VIP began in 2014 as a public-private platform to help build and deploy partnerships between the U.S. government and private sector to mobilize networks that promote global affairs career opportunities for veterans.
+In recent years, the U.S. Department of State has taken ownership by providing funding for each fellowship position and continues to provide the following elements of engagement to support veteran’s transition to diplomacy and development careers:

-- EDUCATION Gain hands-on learning through work in a U.S. government foreign affairs agency
+- EDUCATION –Fellows gain hands-on learning through work in a U.S. government foreign affairs agency;

-- FELLOWSHIP Join talented and ambitious veterans that form the foundation of the fellowship class
+- FELLOWSHIP –Join talented and ambitious veterans that form the foundation of the fellowship class; and